 The average spread for AUD/USD is 0.17 pips (Raw Spread Account) and 0.77 pips (Standard Account).
 Other major pairs also have low spreads.
 IC Markets also charge AUD3.50 per standard lot on their MT4 Raw Spread Account.
 This brings the round-turn commission to AUD 7. cTrader commission is $3 per standard lot ($6 round-turn).
 There is no extra commission per lot on their Standard Account and there is no inactivity fee.

-Furthermore, IC Markets support easy and convenient deposit methods like credit/debit card, Neteller VIP, Broker-to-Broker, Skrill, Bpay, bank wire transfer, and PayPal.
+Furthermore, IC Markets support easy and convenient deposit methods like credit/debit cards, Neteller VIP, Broker-to-Broker, Skrill, Bpay, bank wire transfer, and PayPal.
 You can find withdrawal methods in your secure client area when you sign up.
 There are no extra fees for deposits/withdrawals.

 Support is available via email, live chat, and AU mobile number.
 You will also find the FAQs section useful.